 Read more: Most Useful Walther P22 Accessories

-The good news is, this is controllable with the right firearm, a proper grip and the right stance.
+The good news is that recoil for many firearms is manageable with proper grip and the right stance.

 The grip should be a comfortable width with your palm and wrists in line with the firearm.
 Measure the feel of the firearm as if you were to use it and nudge the trigger with the weight of your finger.
 Test the magazine release and inspect safety features such as protection against accidental firing, too.